Andremzzr/web-terminal-js/README.md

 - The filesystem is simulated with JavaScript objects and resets on page refresh.
 - All commands and file structure logic are handled in `main.js`.
+- Command history is maintained during the session and can be accessed with the up/down arrow keys.